Why should Society members form a Chapter?

 - Report to IEEE.
 Chapters are required to annually report meeting activity, financial activity and current officers to the parent Section.
 These reports must be submitted at the end of each year.
 For more information, see the IEEE Chapter Reporting Requirements web page.

 - Report to CAS Society.
-At the end of each year Chapters must report to CAS Society their activities of the previous year as well as describe the plans for the current year.
-The report must be done filling in the form in the CASS Chapter Reporting Template.
+At the end of each year, Chapters must report to CAS Society their activities of the current year as well as describe the plans for the next year The report must be done filling in the form in the CASS Chapter Reporting Template.
 These reports should be uploaded via the CASS report upload webpage.
 In case of any questions, you should contact the corresponding CASS BoG Region Representative.

 Are there funds available for my Chapter?